hylo-lang/hylo/README.md

 ## Supported platforms

-The compiler is currently developed for Unix-like operating systems.
+The compiler is currently developed on Unix-like operating systems.
+While Windows is currently not supported, we would enthusiastically receive any contributions along these lines.
+See #45 if you'd like to pitch in.
-Nonetheless, it should be compilable on Windows as well.
-Please, fill in an issue if you are experiencing problems on Windows.

 ## Installation

 This project is written in [Swift](https://www.swift.org) and distributed in the form of a package, built with [Swift Package Manager](https://swift.org/package-manager/).